skrysmanski/blogtext/readme.txt

 = 0.9.2.1 =
 * Fixed line highlighting, if the code snippet doesn't start off line one.
+* Added BlogText settings to the admin bar

 = 0.9.2 =
 * Checked compatibility against Wordpress 3.2